profezzorn/ProffieOSDocs/howto/how-to-recover-from-a-bad-programming.md

+---
+title: How to recover from a bad programming
+---
 If your ProffieBoard is unresponsive, either because of creating a program that doesn't work, or because of interrupting a programming in a middle.
 Don't worry here's what you need to do:

 1. Plug in your Proffieboard to your computer